Catskill909/wordpress-login/email-integration-plan.md

 - ✅ WP Mail SMTP is configured with login@djchucks.com
 - ✅ Login and logout functionality is working in the Flutter app
 - ✅ JSON API core plugin installed and activated
-- ✅ JSON API User plugin installed and activated
+- ✅ JSON API User plugin installed but User controller is not activated
-- ❌ User registration endpoint needs to be tested
+- 🔄 Registration functionality updated to use WordPress REST API instead
-- ❌ Password reset functionality is not yet implemented
+- 🔄 Password reset functionality updated to redirect to WordPress password reset page

 ## 1. User Registration with Email Verification